Luigian/Ft_Printf/README.md

 * Then the functions to print o, x, X and p.
 * Then the functions to print c, s.
 * The most difficult one, the function to print f.
-* Then i worked on really big numbers (negatives and positives), zero and null cases.
+* Then i worked on big numbers (negatives and positives), zero and null cases.
 * After that i started with bonuses: \*, j, z, U, e, g, $, ', b and k.